• 01616 966 229

 Stage two - Apply for the grant of probate/letters of administration

 It is then necessary to apply for the grant to administer the estate.
 If the person left a Will, you apply for a grant of probate.
 However, if the person did not leave a Will, you apply for letters of administration.
-When applying for the grant of probate or letters of administration the HMRC inheritance tax form and also the statement of truth for the executors or administrators if there is no Will, needs to accompany the application.
+When applying for the grant of probate or letters of administration and you have determined that an estate is an 'excepted estate' and there's no tax to pay because the estate does not exceed the Inheritance Tax Threshold of £325,000, you no longer need to give full details of the estate to HMRC.
+The old IHT205 & IHT217 forms are now not needed, and you will need to complete the probate application online which will produce a statement of truth for executors or administrators if no Will, which will accompany the application.

-There are two types of inheritance tax forms - IHT205, the current inheritance tax threshold stands at £325,000, and if the estate is not subject to inheritance tax, it will be necessary to complete form IHT205.
-The other form is IHT400 and this should be used where estates are over £325,000.
+If you have established the estate is taxable the form used is IHT400 and this should be used where estates are over £325,000.
 Before the Probate Registry (court) will issue the grant of probate or grant of letters of administration, any inheritance tax due must be paid.
 At the very latest, it must be paid six months after the end of the month in which the deceased person died.
 The HMRC issue a stamped summary of the tax calculated and paid which is required to apply for the grant of probate or letters of administration.

 The executor or administrator if there is no Will, will need to confirm to the court that all information they have given in their statement is true to the best of their knowledge.
 Once the stamped receipt is returned from the HMRC for payment of inheritance tax the application can then be made for the grant of probate or letter of administration.